Date A Live: Mayuri Judgement: Music

-Nomizu, Togashi, Kaori Sadohara, and Misato, collectively under the vocal group Sweet Arms, were revealed as the performers of the ending theme music for Date A Live: The Movie – Mayuri Judgement, titled "Invisible Date", in June 2015.
+Nomizu, Togashi, Kaori Sadohara, and Misato, collectively under the vocal group Sweet Arms, were revealed as the performers of the ending theme music for Date A Live: Mayuri Judgement, titled "Invisible Date", in June 2015.
 The film's original soundtrack composed by Go Sakabe was released in Japan on October 14, 2015.

 Marketing

-A promotional video for the announcement of Date A Live: The Movie – Mayuri Judgement was released in June 2014.
+A promotional video for the announcement of Date A Live: Mayuri Judgement was released in June 2014.
 A teaser visual for the film was released in March 2015.
 In the same month, Kadokawa promoted the film in their exhibit at AnimeJapan 2015.
 A teaser trailer for the film was released in April 2015.
 During the advance ticket sale in the same month, buyers of "Date Tickets" received the film's guide booklet that contains the film's prologue short story written by Tachibana, rough sketches of Mayuri by Date A Live light novel illustrator Tsunako, a character relationship chart, summaries of the two seasons of Date A Live anime series, a profile of Tengu City, and a "peek" at the film's storyboards.
 A new trailer for the film was released in July 2015.
 Promotional partners for the film included Circle K Sunkus, Karaoke no Tetsujin, and Bean & Pop.

 Release

+Theatrical

-Date A Live: The Movie – Mayuri Judgement was released in Japan on August 22, 2015.
-The film was released on Blu-ray and DVD in Japan on February 26, 2016.
+Date A Live: Mayuri Judgement was released in Japan on August 22, 2015.
+The film was screened at Anime Festival Asia in Jakarta, Indonesia, which was held on September 25–27, 2015.

+Home media

+Date A Live: Mayuri Judgement was released on Blu-ray and DVD in Japan on February 26, 2016.
 They include a 128-page novel written by Tachibana titled Mayuri Around & Tohka Notice (万由里アラウンド／十香ノーティス, Mayuri Araundo & Tōka Nōtisu).
 Mayuri Around was first given as a gift novel to the moviegoers who saw the film at its premiere.
 Funimation began streaming the film in the United States, Canada, the United Kingdom, Ireland, Australia, and New Zealand on September 21, 2021.
+Crunchyroll added the film to their catalog on February 11, 2023.